 Students can start by earning and compiling points in any year of study from first year or fourth year.

 When students are close to the required 12 points and interested in completing the one credit GLBL 1000 course, they will need to be preapproved by the credential coordinator to add it to their course schedule.

 Once students are registered into the Global Competency course, they are expected to complete a portfolio of their experiences, a giveback/presentation piece, and a reflective essay to be handed in at the end of that semester.

 If students would like to earn the credential but do not meet the point requirements, we encourage them to first spend some time intentionally gaining relevant experience.
 Students can refer to the points chart or meet with the credential coordinator (email firstname.lastname@example.org) to learn more about how to meet the points requirement.

 Students interested in earning this credential are encouraged to plan your TRU experience with the objective of gaining global competency.

 Students can enroll in the GLBL 1000 course at any time during their studies if they meet the points requirements.

 Why earn this recognition?

 Don’t graduate with just a degree, diploma or certificate.
-We want you to launch your career with a resume full of the relevant learning experiences that employers value today.
-Global Competency gives you just that – documented evidence of knowledge, skills, and attitudes of a globally-minded citizen.
+We want students to launch their career with a resume full of the relevant learning experiences that employers value today.
+Global Competency gives students just that – documented evidence of knowledge, skills, and attitudes of a globally-minded citizen.